maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - So if you multiply the TD Error (aka how you're updating the agent) by the inverse of the priority you can help decrease the bias a bit
-- So also as the agent continues in an episode it will get more and more off in its choices if you aren't using IS (or enough of it) cuz it will get more and more off a trajectory that would actually occur given a non-biased picking of training transitions, so annealing is a thing to use which just means increase the amount of IS weighing you are doing (update less and less towards the dir and mag of the TD Error as you go since it will be getting more and more off since its training as it goes)
+- So also as the agent continues in an episode it will get more and more off in its choices if you aren't using IS (or enough of it) because it will get more and more off a trajectory that would actually occur given a non-biased picking of training transitions, so use annealing, which just means increase the amount of IS weighing you are doing (update less and less towards the dir and mag of the TD Error as you go since it will be getting more and more off since its training as it goes)